RKO Keith's Theater (Flushing, Queens): Lounges

 The theater contained four lounges, all designed in the Spanish or Mexican Baroque style.
 To the east of the grand foyer was a small space with a drinking fountain, plaster walls, and an overhanging lamp.
 This small space led to the ground-level men's lounge, which was square in plan.
 The floor was tiled, while the walls were decorated with moldings of gilded plaster.
 Each corner also had niches flanked by spiral columns.
 On one wall was a fireplace with a large hood; there were lighting sconces on either side of the fireplace.
 The 2017 plans call for the ground-level men's lounge to be converted to retail and mechanical space.

 To the west of the grand foyer was a marble staircase with iron handrails, which led to a circular ground-level women's lounge.
 The floor was covered with carpets, while the walls were decorated with moldings of gilded plaster.
 The walls also had niches with gilded plaster surrounds.
 One section of the wall had a fireplace with a large hood.
 The plaster ceiling contained moldings, designed to resemble twisting vines.
 The 2017 plans call for the ground-level women's lounge to be converted to retail.

 There were two lounges directly adjacent to the mezzanine promenade, directly above the ground-floor lounges.
-The women's lounge was to the east and the men's lounge was to the west; this was the opposite arrangement from the ground floor lounges.
+The women's lounge was to the east and the men's lounge was to the west; this was the opposite arrangement from the ground-floor lounges.
 In both lounges, a wrought-iron chandelier was hung from the wooden ceiling, and there were fireplaces with hoods.
 The fireplace in the women's lounge was next to an arched window overlooking the foyer.
 An arched doorway also led from the women's lounge to a restroom.
 Plans from 2017 indicate that the women's lounge will be replaced by a fitness center, while the men's lounge will be replaced by residential amenity space.
 South of these will be retail spaces.

 Use as movie palace

 Movie palaces became common in the 1920s, between the end of World War I and the beginning of the Great Depression.
 In the New York City area, only a small number of operators were involved in the construction of movie palaces.
-Relatively few architects were responsible for these theaters' designs, including legitimate theater architects Thomas Lamb, C. Howard Crane, and John Eberson, the latter of whom popularized the atmospheric theater.
+These theaters' designers included the legitimate-theater architects Thomas W. Lamb, C. Howard Crane, and John Eberson, the latter of whom popularized the atmospheric theater.
 Furthermore, in the 1920s, the dominant vaudeville circuit on the East Coast of the United States was the Keith–Albee circuit, composed of Benjamin Franklin Keith and Edward Albee.